There are multiple travel grants you may be eligible to apply for to help make a Glacier field trip possible for your class.

 Travel Grants for Ranger-Led Programs in Glacier National Park

-Thanks to donations to the Glacier National Park Conservancy we will have travel grants available for the 2016-2017 school year.
+Thanks to donations to the Glacier National Park Conservancy we will have travel grants available for the 2018-2019 school year.
 The grants are $300 for schools traveling 51 miles or greater (one-way) to their field trip destination.
 The grants are $200 for schools traveling 50 or less miles (one-way) to their field trip destination.
 Grants are awarded on a first-come, first-served basis until the available funding is depleted.

 In order to be eligible for a grant, schools must be scheduled for one of our ranger-led, curriculum-based programs or for a service learning project with the Native Plant Restoration or Citizen Science program.
 Schools participating in a Glacier Institute Education Program at Big Creek and who are stopping at Apgar for the ranger-led program are also eligible to apply.

-Teachers complete the on-line travel grant form.
+Teachers must complete the on-line travel grant form.
 It will automatically be sent to Glacier's Education Specialist who will verify that you have a ranger-led field trip to the park scheduled.
-You will then be notified by email if the Glacier National Park Conservancy is able to fill your request.
+You will then be notified by email if Glacier National Park Conservancy is able to fill your request.